yueyangh/CSCI596FinalProject/backtracking/README.md

 ### 3.4 Analysis

-The experimental results show that
+The experimental results show that:
 + Runtime tends to increase as the N increases.
 + When N is small, the advantage of parallel computing over serial computing is not obvious.
 This may be because parallel algorithms require some additional overhead, such as thread creation and synchronization.
 These costs may outweigh the benefits of parallel execution when the problem size is small.
 + The performance improvement of parallel algorithms is usually more noticeable when the problem size is larger.
 For smaller problem sizes, the advantages of a serial algorithm may be more significant.